About The Feline Rescue Association (FRA)

 Is FRA no-kill?

 We do not euthanize due to time/space constraints or adoptability.
 We will only euthanize a cat if it is suffering and unlikely to recover.
 We do euthanize cats with Feline Leukemia because of how difficult it is to place them and the contagious and devastating nature of the disease.
-We do NOT like to do this.
-You can help us change this policy by volunteering to take FLV+ cats or contributing to our capital campaign for a facility of our own!
+The decision whether or not to euthanize is ultimately left to whoever is fostering the cat and whether they are willing to foster indefinitely.
+We do NOT like to have to put these cats down.
+You can help us change this policy by volunteering to take FLV+ cats.

 Can FRA take my cat?